DioxusLabs/docsite/docs-src/0.5/en/reference/hooks.md

 [`use_signal`](https://docs.rs/dioxus/latest/dioxus/prelude/fn.use_signal.html) is one of the simplest hooks.

 - You provide a closure that determines the initial value: `let mut count = use_signal(|| 0);`
-- `use_signal` gives you the current value, and a way to update it by setting it to something else
+- `use_signal` gives you the current value, and a way to write to the value
 - When the value updates, `use_signal` makes the component re-render (along with any other component that references it), and then provides you with the new value.